ajglodowski/TVShowApp/README.md

 # TVShowApp

 This is a side project of mine to experiment with iOS development.
 It is intended for personal use and replaces my old form of keeping track of TV shows I am watching.
 It allows for different filters, interesting visuals, and data manipulation.
+All the data is manually entered and can be manipulated by the app.

 # Views